Epidemiologist

 Look for job vacancies at:

-Specialist recruitment agencies advertise vacancies.
+Specialist recruitment agencies also advertise vacancies.

 Professional development

 Continuing professional development (CPD) is essential for keeping up to date with changes and developments in the profession.
-If you don't already have a Masters or PhD in epidemiology, you may wish to study for one part time.

 Relevant training, courses and workshops are available through professional bodies such as the Royal Society for Public Health (RSPH) ²¹²Ô»åÌýRoyal Statistical Society (RSS).
 Professional bodies also offer membership, which provides a range of benefits, including useful networking opportunities with peers and keeping up to date with the latest developments.
 You can choose the level to suit your experience and qualifications.